Biographies and mission statements

 Mission Statement: What I hope to contribute: My books are published through a primarily digital traditional publisher, so I have some experience with that fast-growing area of publishing.
 And when we meet in person again, I also make one heckuva cranberry salsa.

 Margaret Dumas is the author of the bestselling Movie Palace Mysteries, set in a classic movie theater in San Francisco which is populated by the kind of people she’d love to hang out with.
-She also authored the popular Married to Mystery series, the first of which,Speak Now, was shortlisted for the CWA Debut Dagger award.
+She also authored the popular Married to Mystery series, the first of which, Speak Now, was shortlisted for the CWA Debut Dagger award.

 Mission Statement: As a longtime member of MWA NorCal, I’d like to give back to the community that has been so supportive and welcoming.

 Chuck Freadhoff always dreamed of being a novelist and began writing professionally as a reporter for a small daily in Ontario, California.
 He has published six thrillers starting with Codename Cipher (published by Walker and Company) followed by Blue Rain and A Permanent Twilight (published by Harper Collins), and self-published two traditional thrillers, City of Serpents and A Plague of Iron as well as a humorous thriller, Free Booze Tonight.
-After twenty-five years in journalism, he moved into corporate writing and media relations and retired seven years ago after ten years as the director of media relations for a major investment management firm headquartered in Los Angeles.
+After twenty-five years in journalism, he moved into corporate writing and media relations, and retired seven years ago after ten years as the director of media relations for a major investment management firm headquartered in Los Angeles.

-Mission Statement: I believe MWA is a valuable resource for writers whether it’s helping them learn more about structure, dialogue, or offering advice on self-publishing.
+Mission Statement: I believe MWA is a valuable resource for writers whether it’s helping them learn more about structure and dialogue, or offering advice on self-publishing.
 As a member of the NorCal Board, I will work to inspire writers and help them gain and master the tools they need to succeed.

 Mission Statement: To work with other members of the board to energize, coordinate, and facilitate communication, camaraderie, and sharing in the diverse and far-flung reaches of the NorCal Chapter.
-The 21st-century version of “Hey, gang, let’s put on a show” (Mickey Rooney and Judy Garland, circa 1930s).
+The 21st-century version of “Hey, gang, let’s put on a show,” (Mickey Rooney and Judy Garland, circa 1930s).

 Laurie Sheehan is a Program Analyst for the Department of Defense, working at the Naval Postgraduate School.
 She does get to handle some cool unmanned systems, but there’s not much cloak and dagger to her job.
 She has a degree in Cultural Anthropology (heavy on archaeology with a lot of physical anthropology and forensic anthropology tossed in).
 She’s currently working on The Modern Speakeasy Mysteries and plans to return to an earlier series based on an archeologist, Delaney Cross.